 What is COVID-19?

-More detailed information on how to avoid being infected with SARS-CoV-2 and prevent severe cases of COVID-19 is provided in the prevention section.
+More detailed information on how to avoid being infected with SARS-CoV-2 and prevent severe cases of COVID-19 is provided in the Prevention section.

 What are the symptoms of COVID-19?

-Common symptoms of COVID-19 include:
+Common symptoms are:

 - high temperature